What can we do pre-listing to make our house most appealing?

 What’s a fair amount of time to list with an agent?

 Luxury homes typically stay on market longer than the average home.
 Even in a great seller’s market like we have now, we often see homes pending after 30 days and more likely 60-90.
-Because of the costs associated with marketing a luxury property most agents will ask for at least a 6 month agreement, and more likely 1 year.
+Because of the time, effort and expense associated with successfully marketing a luxury property, most agents will ask for at least a 6 month agreement, and more likely 1 year.

 If you’d like to ask questions related to the present market, I welcome your call.